park9140/our-boxen/README.md

 ###Optional Tools

-`include daptiv::fishShell` will add a base fish shell configured with a common base setup refer to park9140 people config for options or talk to Jonathan Park for support
+`include home::fishShell` will add a base fish shell configured with a common base setup refer to park9140 people config for options or talk to Jonathan Park for support

-`include daptiv::sublime` will install sublime text 2, sublime linter plugin, and configure subl command line alias to run sublime text from the command line.
+`include home::sublime` will install sublime text 2, sublime linter plugin, and configure subl command line alias to run sublime text from the command line.

 ### Dependencies